zerodaycode/canyon-book/src/getting_started/initial_setup.md

 );
 ```

-Canyon does not create this table in the ordinary application path.
-Create it with your usual schema tool before running the example.
+Create the table with your usual schema tool before running the example; Canyon does not create it in the ordinary application path.

 ## Start the runtime and Canyon